Giskard-AI/giskard/README.md

 <details>
   <summary>What is a ML worker?</summary>
-  Giskard executes your model using an worker that runs directly the model in your Python environment containing all the dependencies required by your model.
+  Giskard executes your model using a worker that runs directly the model in your Python environment containing all the dependencies required by your model.
 You can either execute the ML worker from a local notebook, a Colab notebook or a terminal.
   </details>

 <details>